jacobyan0/jacobyan0.github.io/people.md

 <img align="left" width="250" height="332" src="https://github.com/jacobyan0/jacobyan0.github.io/raw/master/images/photos/ZehuiYin.jpg" style="vertical-align:left;margin: 0px 17px">

 #### Zehui Yin (<a href="mailto:zehui.yin@mail.utoronto.ca">zehui.yin@mail.utoronto.ca</a>)
-#### Undergraduate student, University of Toronto
+#### Undergraduate student, Economics & GIS, University of Toronto

 &nbsp;

-Zehui Yin is an undergraduate student at the University of Toronto Scarborough majoring in the economics for management studies and minoring in GIS and applied statistics.
+Zehui Yin is an undergraduate student at the University of Toronto Scarborough majoring in economics for management studies and minoring in GIS and applied statistics.
 He was a volunteer in the Just & Green Transportation Lab in Summer 2022, focusing on survey data analysis, spatial analytics and visualization.

 &nbsp;
 <br/><br/>